 I’m so excited to start sharing room makeovers from our house renovation for the Christopher Kennedy Compound: Modernism Week Show House!
-Kicking things off, a look at one of the smallest rooms, but also one of my most used and beloved rooms: My Soaking Room designed by Dee Murphy of Murphy Deesign!
+Kicking things off, a look at one of the smallest rooms, but also one of my most used and beloved rooms: My Soaking Room designed by Dee Murphy of Murphy Deesign with this amazing flamingo wallpaper as the star!
 Your soaking what?
 Read on for the scoop…

 Now the funny thing is, since our master closet (now Cloffice) is adjacent to our master bath, it’s not like we exactly needed a bathtub in the Soaking Room because the master has a huge one tub in it.
 BUT, the opportunity arose to have this jaw-dropping Victoria + Albert clawfoot tub via Ferguson Showrooms and we’d be fools to say no. I mean, she’s SO beautiful.